Too Many Husbands

 Plot

 Vicky Lowndes loses her first husband, Bill Cardew, when he is lost at sea, presumed drowned, and declared legally dead.
 The lonely widow is comforted by Bill's best friend and publishing business partner, Henry Lowndes.
-Six months later, she marries Bill.
+Six months later, she marries Henry.
 Six months after that, Vicky is disappointed to see that Henry is removing Bill’s name from his old office, believing that Henry’s name should remain as a memorial to her late husband.

 More details